 Retail Arbitrage Success Stories

-If you are reading this guide about retail arbitrage in 2020, you've probably heard a lot of stories about how other people have made a killing with this business model on Amazon.
+If you read this guide about retail arbitrage in 2022, you’ve probably heard many stories about how other people have made a killing with this business model on Amazon.

 Use their stories as inspiration so you can get started building toward your own success.